International Alliance of Youth Writers Centres

 State School

-Book Links Qld
+Book Links QLD

 Book Links mission is to link people and groups throughout the community with stories and experiences to build literacy and learning, so as to enrich lives.
 The Lighthouse Toowoomba contributes our vibrant, imaginative and artistic spaces to nurture children, whilst demonstrating we value stories and their creators.
 We also help them in their endeavour to create events for the community and promote authors, illustrators and storytellers for children and young people.